r3kall/AnimeRecommenderSystem/README.md

-The graphs reported above show us three important facts:
+The graphs reported above show us four important facts:
 * The Recommender System based on Collaborative Filtering is slightly more accurate in average than the one based on Fuzzy Clustering.
 * The quality of the recommendations improves with a high number of neighbors K.